 Covid19: My birding experiences during 2020 were disrupted with a full lockdown, followed by restrictions using a tiered system and 2021 started in full lockdown.
 A roadmap to recovery was created and will hopefully go as planned.
 Based on the guidelines, my own approach will be as follows (dates and guidelines may change at any time):

-- 4th January - Full lockdown with 'Stay at Home' advice given, so birding will mainly be done at Etherley Moor.
-Also occasional visits to Escomb and perhaps Bishops Park that are within walking distance from home.
+- Step 1a (4th January) - Full lockdown with 'Stay at Home' advice given, so birding will mainly be done from home at Etherley Moor.
+Also weekly visits to Escomb and perhaps Bishops Park that are within walking distance from home.

-- 8th March - Schools and Colleges are allowed to return and the message is to stay local.
+- Step 1b (8th March) - Schools and Colleges are allowed to return with 'Stay Local' advice given.
 Therefore, nothing will change for me.

-- 29th March - Can travel, but advise is to minimise travel as much as possible.
+- Step 2 (29th March) - Non-essential services are allowed to return with 'Minimise Travel' given.
 I will be staying local, but may have the odd journey to sites in the county (if safe to do so).

-- 12th April - Can travel in England with Campsites open.
+- Step 3 (12th April) - Can travel in England and Campsites open with 'Maintain Social Distancing' advice given.
 I will be staying local with the occasional journey to sites in the county.
 Will also go for any new birds or butterflies in England and/or Wales (if safe to do so).

-- 17th May - Can travel in England with Campsites open.
+- Step 4 (17th May) - Can travel in England with Campsites open.
 I will be staying local with the occasional journey to sites in the county.
 Will also go for any new birds or butterflies in England, Wales or Scotland (if safe to do so).

 Picture: Dunnock at Escomb, 24th January 2021